 Disc around the star HD 135344B

-Using the ESO’s SPHERE instrument at the Very Large Telescope, a team of astronomer observed the planetary disc surrounding the star HD 135344B, about 450 light-years away.
-The disc shows prominent spiral arm-like structures.
+Using ESO’s SPHERE instrument at the Very Large Telescope, a team of astronomers observed the planetary disc surrounding the star HD 135344B, about 450 light-years away.
+The disc shows prominent spiral-arm-like structures.
 These are thought to have been created by one or multiple massive protoplanets, destined to become Jupiter-like worlds.

 The central part of the image appears dark because SPHERE blocks out the light from the brilliant central star to reveal the much fainter structures surrounding it.Credit: